ziyingsk/BW_RAG/README.md

 ## Usage

 Replace the PDF files in the pdfs folder with the PDF file you want to query.
 Activate the virtual environment you created.
+Run app.py.
 During the first run, ensure the `.env` file has `DATA_READY = False`.
 For subsequent runs, you can set this to `True`.

 ## Contribution Guidelines